Atiim Home > What are SMART Goals? (The Modern Definition)

 Choose an exact date by which the expected results must be achieved.
 The end-date must be clear – it must be completed by the end of the quarter or the year.

 When a company sets time-bound goals, it helps prevent wasted time on day-to-day distractions.
 In order to achieve the goal within the indicated time-frame, you’ll have to perform at a high level while focused on the right tasks.

 Structuring objectives provides focus and clarity.
 Providing direction shows your team exactly where they have to go and what they have to do to get there.
 Engagement grows best when employees can see one another’s goals, also when they can celebrate collaborative successes and individual wins as well.

 Why It Works

-Ensure that all objectives are relevant to the organization’s efforts and needs to drive alignment across departments, from the top down, and bottom up.
-Every person’s objectives mesh with the organizational goals, even if each individual objective isn’t a company-level priority.
+Ensure that all objectives are relevant to the organization’s efforts and needs.
+This will drive alignment across departments and from top to bottom.
+Every person’s objectives need to mesh with organizational goals, even if each individual objective isn’t a company-level priority.